 Even without direct supervision, the non-supervising employer (often the staffing agency) is partially responsible for its employee’s safety and health.
 Therefore, the staffing agency must constantly contact its personnel and the host firm to guarantee that any accidents or illnesses are correctly reported and documented.

 A communication of this kind also notifies the staffing agency of any current dangers in the workplace and any preventative actions that need to be taken to safeguard its employees.

 After an employee has been injured or become unwell, there must be ongoing contact for the employee who is documenting the incident to learn how the case turned out.

-The staffing agency and the host employer are responsible for establishing a method through which employees can promptly report work-related injuries and illnesses.
-The staffing agency and host employer must also inform each employee how to report work-related injuries and illnesses.
+The agency providing the employee and the employer providing the job are responsible for establishing a method through which employees can promptly report work-related injuries and illnesses.
+The staffing agency and host employer must also let each employee know specificially how to report work-related injuries and illnesses.
 In addition, current and former workers, as well as personal representatives and approved employee representatives for either group, have the right to inspect injury and sickness records (29 CFR 1904.35).